sonapraneeth-a/sonapraneeth-gatsby-themes/ISSUES.md

 - @sonapraneeth/gatsby-theme-blog

   - [x] `timeToRead` not resolving through Mdx
+  - [ ] Add `fileResolverPassthrough` to resolve `modifiedTime` for mdx files

+- demo/bio

+  - [ ] Update image for author bio in demos

+- demo/blog

+  - [ ] Update image for blog cover in demos

+- demo/project

+  - [ ] Update image for project cover in demos

 - demo/profile
   - [ ] Error: Unable to find plugin "@sonapraneeth/gatsby-theme-profile".
 Perhaps you need to install its package?